 These factors can contribute to pedestrian vulnerability at the intersections mentioned above, but any intersection can be dangerous.
 Even though vehicles are supposed to yield to you, always practice caution when crossing the street.
 Techniques like making eye contact with drivers, walking quickly, and staying off your phone can help you stay safe at intersections.

 Our Law Firm Will Fight for You

 As a pedestrian, a car accident can leave you with debilitating injuries.
 If you’re seeking legal representation, you’ll need a law firm you can trust.
-Krzak Rundio Law Group can be there for you every step of the way and will approach your case with the care and attention you deserve.
+Krzak Rundio Gorman, Injury Attorneys can be there for you every step of the way and will approach your case with the care and attention you deserve.
 Contact us for a free consultation so that we can advise you on the options that are in your best interests.

 What Are the Risks of Flying During Winter Weather?